opensearch-project/documentation-website/_opensearch/query-dsl/term.md

 Term-level queries search an index for all documents that contain a search term.
 Documents returned by a term-level query are not sorted by their relevance scores.

-When working with text data, use term-level queries only for fields mapped as keyword only.
+When working with text data, use term-level queries for fields mapped as keyword only.

 Term-level queries are not suited for searching analyzed text fields.
 To return analyzed fields, use a full-text query.